-In Section E, page 25, the applicant describes the alternatives it considered and explains why each alternative is either more costly or less effective than the alternative proposed in this application to meet the need.
+In Section E, page 21, the applicant describes the alternatives it considered and explains why each alternative is either more costly or less effective than the alternative proposed in this application to meet the need.
 The alternatives considered were:

 - Maintain the Status Quo: the applicant states that maintaining the status quo would lead to higher utilization rates and potentially restrict patient admissions.
-Therefore, this is not an effective alternative. - Relocate Stations From Another Mecklenburg County Facility: the applicant states that all but one of its facilities in Mecklenburg County are operating above 80 percent, and the one facility with utilization below 80 percent has had increasing utilization.
+Therefore, this is not an effective alternative. - Relocate Stations From Another Mecklenburg County Facility: the applicant states that, as of December 31, 2018, all but one of its facilities in Mecklenburg County were operating above 80 percent utilization, and the one facility with utilization below 80 percent is new and has only 10 stations.
 Therefore, this is not an effective alternative.

-On page 25, the applicant states that its proposal is the most effective alternative because the facility need methodology shows a need for an additional station, which will have a small capital expenditure, and is necessary to meet the need for dialysis patients in Mecklenburg County.
+On page 21, the applicant states that its proposal is the most effective alternative because it will have no capital expenditures and is necessary to meet the need for dialysis patients in Mecklenburg County.